 Human Development and Family Sciences (HDFS)

-The HDFS degree option within the Department of Family and Consumer Sciences provides students with a strong foundation in human development and family sciences while also allowing for a wide range of personalized electives and internship experiences.
-To see the courses that are required for this degree option, please view the Human Development and Family Sciences check sheet.
+The Human Development and Family Sciences (HDFS) degree option within the Department of Family and Consumer Sciences provides students with a strong foundation in human development and family sciences while also allowing for a wide range of personalized electives and internship experiences.

 Upon completion of our degree program, students have the option of submitting their transcripts and materials to the National Council on Family Relationships to become a Certified Family Life Educator.
 Our department was the first in the nation to obtain program approval.
 For information on this certification, go to http://www.ncfr.org.

 Students with this degree option will be prepared to work in a variety of settings serving individuals and families across the life span or to continue their education at the graduate level.